Celebrate the arrival of spring with this easy crustless asparagus quiche recipe. You’ll never guess what the secret ingredient is to lighten it up!

 This Crustless Asparagus Quiche is a great way to celebrate the return of springtime vegetables.
 Not only does it make a pretty presentation and pack flavor into every bite, but it’s a breeze to put together since there’s no pastry to deal with.
 Perfect for brunch or dinner.
-Or serve it for Easter brunch alongside a plateful of my favorite deviled eggs.
+Or serve it for Easter brunch alongside a plateful of Easter bunny deviled eggs and hot cross buns.

 Up until last spring, my husband and I were the only asparagus lovers in our house, but then my older son saw the green light and started to ask for extra asparagus spears at dinnertime.
 Three down, one to go.
 Now it’s just the younger one that we have to bring over to the green side!

 Since he’s a lover of all-things-curry, I might be able to sway him with my 5-Ingredient Asparagus with Curry Sauce.
 If that doesn’t do the trick, I call in the big guns…my favorite rice noodle recipe.

 WHAT YOU NEED FOR THIS CRUSTLESS ASPARAGUS QUICHE RECIPE:

 These are the main components need for this recipe (affiliate links included)…

 - ASPARAGUS: I opt for thinner spears because they tend to be more tender.
 However, any thickness will work – just adjust the blanching time so that the asparagus is just tender when removed from the water.

 - EGGS: I use a mixture of egg and egg whites, but opting for all whole eggs works, too.
 Six eggs should do the trick.

 - THYME: Dried thyme is a good accompaniment for asparagus.
 Oregano would also work well in this recipe.

 - COTTAGE CHEESE: The secret ingredient – low fat cottage cheese!
 I promise that your family will never know it’s there.
 It’s a great way to add some creaminess to the egg mixture while keeping the fat grams low.